To apply for a UK visa in the USA you need to:

 HGS staff do not play any part in, or influence the outcome of visa applications.
 They can provide help with navigating the UKVI guidance online.
 They cannot provide immigration advice.

 Letters or emails about decisions to refuse a UK visa will not be treated as complaints.
 If you do not agree with the decision on your visa application, please use the existing appeals channels.

-If you have a complaint about how your visa application has been handled, or the conduct of UK Visas and Immigration staff you should write to the Entry Clearance Manager and send your letter of complaint to the address where you posted your UK visa application.
+If you have a complaint about how your visa application has been handled, or the conduct of UKVI staff you should write to the entry clearance manager and send your letter of complaint to the address where you posted your UK visa application.
 Alternatively, you can send your complaint by email using our international enquiry service.